Skip to content

 What it does

-1. Extracts the query from the @kahu comment (e.g., investigate test failure on github_12345 for app my_app)
+2. Extracts the query from the @kahu-agent comment (e.g., investigate test failure on github_12345 for app my_app)

-2. Resolves trace IDs by calling the Okahu API with the GitHub run ID
+3. Resolves trace IDs by calling the Okahu API with the GitHub run ID, then fetches span details for each trace to build context

-3. Calls the Kahu SRE Agent API with the query and trace context
+4. Calls the Kahu SRE Agent API with the full query and trace context

 if: |